 The relationship with your therapist is paramount.
 You need to feel comfortable opening up to a professional every week, and if the rapport isn’t there then it’s best to raise that straight away.
 We’re happy to find you another therapist who may be more suitable to your situation, issues and requirements.

-Yes, these can be arranged, but the cost of mileage and travelling time would have to be added.
+Home visits can occasionally be arranged in exceptional circumstances.
+Additional cost of mileage and travelling time would apply.
 Please get in touch for more information.